lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-1.rst

     :name: portal-102-1-5
     :alt: Default search results from a query.

-    Figure 5: The default results view layout for the query described above.
+    Figure 5: The default results view layout obtained by executing of the query described above.
 Interacting with query results is covered in a separate tutorial.

 Return to the list of DP0.2 :ref:`DP0-2-Tutorials-Portal`.